Unbesteveable/utxo-live/README.md

 <br>

 <img src="https://utxo.live/utxo_heatmap_678336.png" alt="Logo" >
 <em>Figure description: The heatmap is a two dimensional histogram showing the output date (x-axis), BTC amount (y-axis), and number of unspent outputs (color map) in each histogram bin.
+The BTC amounts on the y-axis are log scale and there are 100 bins in each log decade (e.g. 100 bins between 1 and 10 BTC).
 The bin size of output dates is one day.
-The BTC amounts on the y-axis are log scale and there are 100 bins in each log decade (e.g. 100 bins between 1 and 10 BTC).
-A continuosly updating version of this image is running at <a href=https://utxo.live/>utxo.live</a>.</em>
+A daily updating version of this image is running at <a href=https://utxo.live/>utxo.live</a>.</em>

 ## Privacy & Security